chasetermination/Chase-Termination/src/main/java/ca/chaseTermination/synthesizer/README.md

 To generate a synthetic database using the Data Generator, use the following options when running the class:

-- `-dg`: Specifies data generation mode.
-- `-d`: The database configuration file includes key-value pairs for username, password, dbname, and url.
+- `-db`: The database configuration file includes key-value pairs for username, password, dbname, and url.
 - `-pr`: The number of predicates (relations) in the database.
 - `-tp`: The number of tuples (records).
 - `-min`: The minimum arity of predicates (relation columns).